 Are you an early-morning runner, afternoon jogger, or someone who prefers to head out after dark?
 Make sure you have a handful of family or friends who know your schedule.
 They’ll know if you’re missing, and you might find other runners willing to keep you company.

-Consider carrying a self-defense tool
+Consider carrying a self-defense tool and whistle

 Put Strava to work